 - Inspect fill and vapor caps for damage and missing gaskets, replace if necessary.

-- Inspect product and spill containment buckets – if water is present, remove and dispose of water properly.
+- Inspect product and spill containment buckets – if the water is present, remove and dispose of water properly.

 - Use water-sensitive fuel filters and watch for slowed-down fueling, this can be a sign of a problem.